benedekrozemberczki/GAM/README.md

   --learning-rate        FLOAT       Learning rate.
 Default is 0.001.
   --gamma                FLOAT       Discount rate.
 Default is 0.99.
   --weight-decay         FLOAT       Weight decay.
 Default is 10^-5.
-  --model-memory         BOOL        Training a model with multiple agents.
-Sets shared agent memory to True.
 ```

 ### Examples

-The following commands learn a node embedding, regression weights and write these to disk.
-The node representations are ordered by the ID.
-The layer sizes can be set manually.
+The following commands learn a neural network, make predictions, create logs and writes the latter ones to disk.

-Creating an SGCN embedding of the default dataset.
-Saving the embedding, regression weights and logs at default paths.
+Training a GAM model on the default dataset.
+Saving predictions and logs at default paths.
 ```
 python src/main.py
 ```